Summit County 330-434-1529

 Felonies: Felony offenses include most drug charges, seriously property crimes like burglary and breaking and entering, and serious offenses of violence like rape and robbery.
 Sentences can include a fine of $2,500 to $20,000, 6 months to 11 years in prison, up to 5 years of Post Release Control, and the suspension of your driver's license.

-Federal Cases: I have been admitted to practice in the federal courts of the northern district of Ohio since 2004 and have represented clients in a range of federal charges.
+Federal Cases: I have been admitted to practice in the federal courts of the northern district of Ohio since 2004 and have defended clients against serious federal charges.

 Probation Violations: Also known as community control violations, violations can result in stricter or longer probation terms, or the imposition of a suspended jail/prison sentence.